ohkami-rs/ohkami/README.md

 <br/>

 ## Development
 ohkami is on very early stage now.
-Please wait to use ohkami for any produntions.
+Please don't use for any produntions.

 <br/>